capytaine/capytaine/docs/user_manual/problem_setup.rst

 .. note:: Work in progress...

-For a finer grain control of the problems to be solved,
+For a finer grain control of the problems to be solved, a list of :code:`LinearPotentialFlowProblem` should be defined.

 Main parameters
 ~~~~~~~~~~~~~~~